 While it is always best to minimize conflict and keep couples out of court sometimes the issues can only be resolved through the family courts.
 Divorce litigation is when couples cannot agree on a fair settlement and going to family court is the only option.
 The scale of the disagreements is a determining factor in whether or not going you’ll likely end up in court.

 Mediation is the most frequent method of negotiating a divorce settlement.
-Mediation is when you and your spouse along with your respective lawyers and sometimes a neutral third party is called to take part in the negotiations.
+Mediation is when you and your spouse, along with your respective lawyers and sometimes a neutral third party, are called to take part in the negotiations.
 Mediation is much less expensive than going to court.

-When considering a way forward John DiPiano Family Law offers a wide range of services and approaches to each individual case.
-This ranges from straight-forward negotiation, to mediation and arbitration as well as litigating through the courts.
+When considering a way forward, DiPiano Family Law Group P.C. offers a wide range of services and approaches to each individual case.
+This ranges from straightforward negotiation, to mediation and arbitration as well as litigating through the courts.